xh4/web-toolkit/README.md

 WT.WEBSOCKET provides WebSocket functionality based on [RFC 6455 The WebSocket Protocol](https://tools.ietf.org/html/rfc6455), with interface inspired by [JSR 356, Java API for WebSocket](https://www.oracle.com/technetwork/articles/java/jsr356-1937161.html).
 The system is tested against the [Autobahn WebSocket Testsuite](https://github.com/crossbario/autobahn-testsuite).

 #### [HTML](https://lisp-web-toolkit.com/#html)
-WT.HTML implements HTML constructor, parser and serializer based on recent version of [HTML Living Standard](https://html.spec.whatwg.org/multipage/).
+WT.HTML implements HTML constructor, parser and serializer.
+The parser is designed to conform to the [WHATWG HTML Specification](https://html.spec.whatwg.org/multipage/), as is implemented by all major web browsers.
 It uses the Document Object Model (DOM) provided by WT.DOM.

 #### [JSON](https://lisp-web-toolkit.com/#json)
 WT.JSON implements JSON encoder and decoder based on [ECMA-404 The JSON Data Interchange Standard](https://www.json.org/json-en.html).
 It distinguishes `null`, `false` and `[]` from Lisp's `NIL` thus supports identical transformation between JSON values.
 It provides object constructor and accessor to build and access nesting JSON objects.
 The system is tested against [JSONTestSuite](https://github.com/nst/JSONTestSuite).